hakan-demirli/dotfiles/notes/lin/ubuntu_20_04.md

 * **How to share folder KVM/QEMU Virt-Manager**
     * Virtiofs (Not supported in Ubuntu 20.04)[source](https://askubuntu.com/questions/1401151/unable-to-add-virtiofs-filesystem-to-qemu-vm-in-ubuntu-server-20-04-due-to-incom)
-    * You have to build QEMU and KVM yourself.
+    * You have to build QEMU and KVM yourself on Ubuntu 20.04.
+    * Hence, use Ubuntu 22.04 and checkout it's notes.

 * **Windows VM suddenly run very slow in KVM/QEMU**
     * [SOURCE](https://serverfault.com/questions/1092404/windows-vm-suddenly-run-very-slow-in-kvm-qemu)